Not Even An Honorable Mention

 I believed my variation had unique elements.
 I liked the affection revealed in the boys’ exquisite body language.
 The older sibling (though fatigued) with his clenched fist and athletic stance seems concerned and ready to protect his little brother.
 The younger reveals in his posture a fragility and innocence beyond my ability to describe in words.
 Only with a photograph could I uncover these subtleties.
 Grown humans cannot remember — much less re-experience — what the little fellow is feeling.
 The world is new to him and full of exciting miracles.
 His vitality is unconstrained; and like our mythological first ancestors, he does not realize he is naked.

 The tournament judges saw none of what I saw.
-My work did not rate an honorable mention, nor a green ribbon for participation.
+My work did not rate an honorable mention, not even green ribbon for participation.
+I received no consolation whatsoever.

 Here is another shot from the same session:

 Shooting from behind, concealing the faces of the kids, seems to spark our ability to read more deeply into the situation.
-Faces can be used to distract and dissemble, even among children.
 Notice how the boy has switched completely — from the tenderness he displayed toward his brother — to the clear brawn and masculinity he shows while playing with his best female friend.
 His demeanor contrasts sharply with the graceful, willowy movements of his playmate.